 While loose, long hair can create a seriously stylish look, it doesn’t always come across as a Viking style.
 To make the lengthy cut appear a little tougher and more rugged, try partnering it with a beard.
-Also, keep your hair a little messy and full of texture, either naturally or using a sea salt spray.
+Also, keep your hair a little messy and full of texture, either naturally or using a sea salt spray12 Best Sea Salt Sprays for Getting That Beach Hair Look.
 The combination of the beard and untidy mane will take you back to the days of the Vikings with ease.

 Vikings and punks may have more in common than you think.
 As well as a healthy dose of attitude, the two groups also seemingly shared an appreciation of the Mohawk.
 While they may have worn the look in different ways, the cut was essentially the same.
 Shaved sides with a noticeably longer strip of hair running down the middle of the head from the hairline to the back.
 Today, the hairstyle is still an excellent choice for gents and a top look to try if you can handle its intensity.

 Rocking a Viking hairstyle is all about finding the right cut with just the right amount of intensity to suit you.
-So, if you like a haircut that’s awesome and edgy but is also easy to wear every day, consider trying a slicked-back undercut.
+So, if you like a haircut that’s awesome and edgy but is also easy to wear every day, consider trying a slick back with an undercut.
 The look is both rugged and sophisticated and can be adjusted to suit your needs.
 For a style that’s more conservative, just leave the sides a little longer and the top a little shorter.

 9. Messy Half-Pony

 Long, glorious locks are also characteristic of the Viking style and can be an excellent way to channel the look.
 The key to pulling off long hair like a Viking is to keep your hair messy and textured.
-Although, as it’s 2017, you don’t want your mane to get too out of control.
+You don’t want your mane to get too out of control.
 As such, a messy, half-pony is an ideal solution.
 Not only does the look provide you with the rough and rugged appearance of a Viking, but it’s also practical and keeps strands stylishly off your face.

 Don’t worry if you don’t feel like shaving your hair and are yet to grow your locks to an epic length.
 You can still achieve an amazing Viking-inspired hairstyle with what you’ve got.
-A simple half-bun is all you need to take your plain, medium length mane into warrior territory.
+A simple half-bun is all you need to take your plain, medium-length hair into warrior territory.
 Just remember to complete the look with a beard or, at least, a whole lot of attitude.